Oregon National Guard’s 3rd Battalion, 116th Cavalry Regiment Change of Command Ceremony

-Family members, local leaders, and others in attendance stand for the National Anthem during the Change of Command Ceremony for the 3rd Battalion, 116th Cavalry Regiment, at the Hermiston Army National Guard Armory in Hermiston, Oregon, on Jan.
-10, 2026.
-Lt.
-Col. Miller relinquished command to Maj.
-De Anda, who will assume command as the unit transitions from armor to infantry as part of the Army’s Transformation in Contact initiative.
-(Oregon National Guard photo by John Hughel)
+The Oregon Army National Guard’s 3rd Battalion, 116th Cavalry Regiment, held a formal Change of Command ceremony at the Hermiston Army National Guard Armory on Jan.
+10, 2026, as Lt.
+Col. Christopher R. Miller relinquished command to Maj.
+Jorge L. De Anda, who assumed command.

+The ceremony marked both a leadership change and the start of the 3rd Battalion, 116th Cavalry Regiment's transition to an Infantry Battalion.
+This change is part of the Army’s Transformation in Contact initiative to reorganize units for modern battlefield requirements.

+“This unit has a great history and lineage, and as you transition from 3-116 Armor to the 2nd [Battalion] of the 186th Infantry, you will honor the 116th lineage from World War II and the 2nd Battalion of the 186th Infantry Regiment,” said Col. Russell Gibson, 82nd Troop Command Brigade Commander, who presided over the ceremony.
+“As the 186, this unit was heavily involved in the Battle of Biak, which marked the first tank-versus-tank battle in the Pacific Theater.”

 |Date Taken: